California Disability Insurance (DI)

 Beginning January 1, 2025, the total contribution rate is 1.2% of an employee’s wages.
 All wages earned are subject to the contribution rate.

 Voluntary plan costs may differ, however, employee maximum contributions for a private plan cannot be more than what they would pay for the state-run program.
 Employers fund the balance of the cost for voluntary plans.
+Employers may also choose to fund the benefit on behalf of their employees.

 Please visit the state program’s website for the latest state rates and additional state plan information.